o3de/o3de.org/content/docs/userguide/ui-editor-components-actions.md

+description: ' Use the Actions properties in &ALY; &ui-canvas-editor; to trigger an event when one of the listed actions occur. '
+slug: ui-editor-components-actions
+title: Actions
+---
 # Actions<a name="ui-editor-components-actions"></a>

 You can use the **Actions** properties to trigger a particular event when one of the listed actions occur\.
 Type a string for one of the actions\.
 When the listed action occurs \(for example, when a game player starts to pause on the element\), the listed string is sent as an action\.